xldrkp/vue2doc/README.md

 This tool converts a VUE concept map to various formats (Markdown, PDF, HTML, ODT).

+## Development

+After building the container you need to run it as follows:

+    docker run -v $(pwd)/app:/app -p 80:8000 vue

+"vue" here is the name of the container.
+Can be different.

 ## Docker Deployment - Client Side

 ### Create Docker repo